Texas sales tax guide

 - Are your buyers required to pay sales tax?

-If the answer to all three questions is yes, then you’re required by the Texas Comptroller of Public Accounts to collect, file, and remit sales tax.
+If the answer to all three questions is yes, you’re required to register with the state tax authority, collect the correct amount of sales tax per sale, file returns, and remit to the state.

 Failure to collect Texas sales tax

-It’s extremely important to set up tax collection at the point of sale — it’s near impossible to collect sales tax after a transaction is complete.
+It’s extremely important to set up tax collection at the point of sale — it’s near impossible to collect sales tax from customers after a transaction is complete.

 Sales tax nexus

 The need to collect sales tax in Texas is predicated on having a significant connection with the state.
 This is a concept known as nexus.
-Nexus is a Latin word that means "to bind or tie," and it’s the deciding factor for whether the Texas Comptroller of Public Accounts has the legal authority to require your business to collect, file, and remit sales tax.
+Nexus is a Latin word that means "to bind or tie," and it’s the deciding factor for whether the state has the legal authority to require your business to collect, file, and remit sales tax.

 In June 2018, the Supreme Court of the United States overruled the physical presence rule with its decision in South Dakota v.
 Wayfair, Inc. States are now free to tax businesses based on their economic and virtual connections to the state, or economic nexus.

-Sales tax nexus in Texas is still largely linked to physical presence.
-However, it’s still possible for out-of-state sellers to have sales tax nexus with Texas.
+While physical presence still triggers a sales tax collection obligation in Texas, it’s now possible for out-of-state sellers to have sales tax nexus with Texas.

 Affiliate nexus: Having ties to businesses or affiliates in Texas.
 This includes, but isn’t limited to, the design and development of tangible personal property (goods) sold by the remote retailer, or solicitation of sales of goods on behalf of the retailer.